To create a new score, use one of the following options:

 While parentheses or brackets are not required for courtesy accidentals, some editors do choose to use them.
 To add parentheses or brackets around an accidental, you will need to temporarily leave note input mode, select the accidental, then either use the Properties panel to select a bracket type, or click the parentheses or brackets in the More section of the Accidentals palette.

-Note: there are also a set of plugins pre-installed with MuseScore that can automatically add courtesy accidentals as needed.
+Note: There are also a set of plugins pre-installed with MuseScore that can automatically add courtesy accidentals as needed.

 A tie is a curved line between two notes of the same pitch, indicating that they are to be played as one combined note.
 Even though they look similar, ties should not be confused with slurs, which join notes of different pitches and indicate legato articulation.